Disclaimer : This page contains an affiliate link to products. We may receive a commission for purchases made through this link.

-It’s October and Halloween decorations are going up all around!
+It’s fall y'all!
 Pumpkin and pumpkin recipes go hand in hand with the fall.
 Have you ever given thought to the health benefits of Pumpkin?

 In the medical literature, there is evidence that pumpkin peel and puree extracts can reduce bacteria overgrowth.

 Pumpkin is rich in lots of important nutrients.
 It contains fiber, vitamin C, zinc and potassium.